nomilous/ipso/README.md

 ```

-**PENDING** It supports injection of non-js-eval-able module names or cases where the local module search fails
+ It supports injection of non-js-eval-able module names or cases where the local module search fails

 ```coffee